Azure/azure-sdk-for-python/sdk/tables/azure-data-tables/README.md

 The Azure Data Tables library allows you to interact with two types of resources:
 * the tables in your account
 * the entities within those tables.
 Interaction with these resources starts with an instance of a [client](#clients).
 To create a client object, you will need the account's table service endpoint URL and a credential that allows you to access the account.
-The account name portion of the `account_url` can be found on the page for your storage account in the [Azure Portal][azure_portal_account_url] under the "Access Keys" section or by running the following Azure CLI command:
+The `account_url` can be found on the page for your storage account in the [Azure Portal][azure_portal_account_url] under the "Access Keys" section or by running the following Azure CLI command:

 ```bash
 # Get the table service URL for the account
 az storage account show -n mystorageaccount -g MyResourceGroup --query "primaryEndpoints.table"
 ```

+Once you have the account URL, it can be used to create the service client:
 ```python
 from azure.data.tables import TableServiceClient
 service = TableServiceClient(account_url="https://<my_account_name>.table.core.windows.net/", credential=credential)